 Yet, my heart grieves daily as I see my daughter struggle with her lessons.
 In a Charlotte Mason education, language is often the predominate gateway through which ideas about the knowledge of God, man, and the universe are fed to the student’s soul.
 In her philosophy, “living books” are the conduit through which these stories, histories, and knowledge of the world are painted for the observer.
 Unfortunately, due to my daughter’s battle with Epilepsy, she has very poor receptive and expressive language skills.
 This makes any language based lesson simply a struggle for her.

 To look at her or spend time with her, one wouldn’t necessarily pick up on the academic challenges she faces.
 Yet it is there, a subtle silent struggle that prevents her from being able to access much of the feast laid before her in a Charlotte Mason education.
 I realize that we all have some God given limitations that impede our learning through various means such as blindness, deafness, various medical challenges, or even our own pride and lack of motivation to learn.
-I am encouraged to hear testimonies of the deaf person who enjoy music through felt vibrations or of a blind woman who can still enjoy a description of a landscape or piece of artwork in a museum.
+I am encouraged to hear testimonies of the deaf person who enjoys music through felt vibrations or of a blind woman who can still enjoy a description of a landscape or piece of artwork in a museum.
 But I still grieve because I see my beautiful daughter missing out on so much of the beauty of the ideas and truths presented to her through these living books.

 Does this mean a Charlotte Mason philosophy of education has failed her?
 No, not at all!
 In fact, I am all the more thankful for a philosophy of education that invites the Holy Spirit to be the true instructor and one that values and respects each individual as a person.
 Through this philosophy we are able to move according to my daughter’s pace in all subjects.
 From copywork, to math, or music lessons, we accept where she is at and work slowly and diligently trying to build up a succession of successful lessons.
 The act of narration itself, though tremendously difficult for my daughter, due to both her receptive and expressive language struggles, allows my daughter to be taught by the Holy Spirit, in a sense, as He guides her in both understanding the material being read and seeing the interconnectedness of those newer ideas with previously learned ideas.
 Spreading a wide and generous feast of subjects before my daughter provides her with the opportunity to excel and even take delight in certain subjects while she is simultaneously being stretched in other subjects.
 Even the structuring of our lessons by alternating the strenuous lessons from the lighter lessons breathes life into her soul while providing her mind with a respite.
 What a relief it was to read from various “experts” in the field, that these types of methods are exactly what are suggested to help a child with receptive and expressive language deficiencies.